Refrezsh/strapi-query-builder/README.md

 ## Why?

-Strapi has flexible syntax for building queries, as the project grows the logic of the queries becomes complex it becomes difficult to keep track of errors in syntax.
+Strapi has flexible syntax for building queries, as the project grows the logic of the queries becomes complex, it becomes difficult to keep track of errors in syntax.

 > For get the most out of the library use it with Typescript.